PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 23 Plans.md

 * **Active Conditions:** [[extreme-cold-xdmg|Extreme Cold]]

 ## STRONG START
 * *Varyn, distraught over the destruction of the Sanctum, reveals the secret of the Silver Flame.
-Smoke climbs kisses the sky in the distance...*
+Smoke climbs the sky in the distance...*

 ## SECRETS & CLUES
 * The [[Fractured Khyber Dragonshard]] fragments must be combined at the silver flame located in the Mournland